 Indoor Air Quality Assessment and Remediation Protocols

-Problems related to indoor air quality (IAQ) and mold have become a major concern across many industries, and can dramatically reduce building habitability, workplace productivity, and worker/occupant safety and morale.
+Problems related to indoor air quality (IAQ) and mold have become a major concern across many industries; they can dramatically reduce building habitability, workplace productivity, and worker/occupant safety and morale.

 As a member of the American Indoor Air Quality Council (AIAQC) and a Certified Mold Assessment Consultant, NOW Environmental Services stays current on the latest IAQ, mold testing and sampling techniques along with up to date scientific information and proposed Federal and Local legislation regarding IAQ and mold related issues.

-Even though NOW Environmental Services conducts each IAQ and fungal growth site assessment using the latest equipment and techniques we choose to begin each of our investigations by personally interviewing the affected individuals in order to learn the history of their concerns and possible symptoms.
+Even though NOW Environmental Services conducts each IAQ and fungal growth site assessment using the latest equipment and techniques, we choose to begin each of our investigations by personally interviewing the affected individuals in order to learn the history of their concerns and possible symptoms.
 Based upon this information and the results of our initial site inspection, we then develop a testing, evaluation, and remediation plan that is custom tailored to each individual client’s needs.
-Services which are provided may include:

 Health effects from indoor air pollutants may be experienced soon after exposure or, possibly, years later.